 People who are more likely to become ill from Salmonella include:

 If you're planning to travel overseas — especially to a developing country — be sure to receive a typhoid vaccine before traveling if it is recommended.
-And once you're there, be cautious about drinking nonbottled drinks and eating foods sold by vendors on the street.
+And once you're there, be cautious with cold drinks, avoid ice (which is usually made with untreated water), and avoid eating foods sold by street vendors.

-If you think you may have salmonellosis, make an appointment to see your doctor.
+If you think you may have salmonellosis, see your doctor.
 Because many different illnesses can cause similar symptoms, the doctor may send a stool (poop) sample to the lab for testing.

 If you do have salmonellosis and the infection is not severe (that is, it has not spread beyond the gastrointestinal system), your doctor will probably let you get better on your own.

 The doctor probably will not give you antibiotics unless you have a severe infection or you're in a high-risk group and unable to fight off the infection.
 Antibiotics do not appear to help a healthy person whose infection is not severe — and may actually lengthen the amount of time the person will carry the bacteria.
-Some people with salmonellosis may have to stay in the hospital to be treated for dehydration (an abnormally low level of fluid in the body), which can be a complication of any type of diarrhea.
+Some people with salmonellosis may have to stay in the hospital to be treated for dehydration, which can be a complication of any type of diarrhea.

-A severe Salmonella infection will require further testing to determine the specific type behind the illness and which antibiotics can be used to treat it.
+A severe Salmonella infection will require more testing to see which specific germ is causing the illness and which antibiotics can be used to treat it.

 Because any diarrhea can lead to dehydration — and because the diarrhea caused by Salmonella can be severe — drink plenty of water or drinks that contain electrolytes (such as sports drinks).